-Finally, safe in the privacy of your home you execute the urgent all-clear project on your face.
-Then with much relief you go about your life thinking all is well.
+Finally, safe in the privacy of your home, you execute the urgent all-clear project on your face.
+With much relief you can go about your life thinking all is well.
 That is until three months pass by and at another social gathering you catch a glance of a new chin hair in the reflection of polished silver.
 Horror once again!
 Every nerve stands on end as you prop your chin atop your fist in an attempt to obscure the sight of your return visitor.
 As I pondered these things it struck me what true friendship really is.
 A true friend will be on the look out for chin hair invaders.
 In fact, a true friend will gladly make a chin-hair-pact.
-This is the promise to not only be on chin hair alert, but in down times even go the extra mile to pluck the little nuisances if needed.
+This is the promise to not only be on chin hair alert, but in down times go the extra mile to pluck the little nuisances if needed.
 When eyesight fails, or if we’re sick, we know we have each other’s chins.
 There is comfort in knowing that a random hair won’t take complete ownership of the face because someone else is looking out.

 Chin hairs are one of the things that come with aging that no one likes to talk about.
 They emerge as a result of the hormonal imbalance that accompanies peri-menopause and menopause.
 A drop in estrogen causes an increase in the hormone that contributes to these unwanted follicles.
 Tweezing removes them instantly, but they do grow back.
-Lasers treatment are effective, but can be expensive.
+Lasers treatment are also effective, but can be expensive.
 At any rate, understanding that random chin hairs are a natural and very normal part of the aging process is something many women have never heard.
 Laughing about it takes away the stigma and embarrassment.

 That’s why I always carry a tweezer–and car lighting is the best pluck lighting!

 Hahaha, love it!